CortexFoundation/tech-doc/model-writing-tutorial.md

 <br/>
 <br/>
 <br/>

-Questions:
+# FAQ

-1. relationship between cvm-runtime, cvm and mrt?
+1. Relationship between cvm-runtime, cvm and mrt?

-2. can we train the model before compiling cvm-rumtime?
+2) Why does MRT have to see our data?

 # Footnotes